 Medicare Advantage is growing in popularity, with nearly 40% of eligible Coloradoans choosing a Medicare Advantage plan last year.
 Individuals with special health circumstances, like diabetes, may be able to find a plan here that offers extra benefits such as free insulin.
 Dual eligible patients may also consider this plan for coverage needed beyond what is offered with Medicaid.

 Individuals who buy Original Medicare can choose to pay a premium—in addition to what they pay for Medicare Parts A, B and D—to protect them from additional costs they might incur.

 This is extra insurance is purchased from a private company and does not cover dental, vision and certain other health services, nor does it typically cover prescription drugs.

 If you’re feeling overwhelmed in making Medicare decisions, you’re not alone.
 UCHealth has partnered with an independent insurance broker to help you navigate your choices.

 “We want to ensure our patients have easy access to resources to help them navigate the process and understand what is covered so they have all the information they need to choose a plan that is right for them,” Henry says.

-Compare Medicare plans in your area, find answers to questions and get personalized plan recommendations here or call 855-919-1186 (TTY 711) to speak with a licensed insurance agent at no cost.
-If you would prefer to speak with a local insurance representative, you can call UCHealth’s local partner, Fidelis Consultants, at 303-562-1562.
+Compare Medicare plans in your area, find answers to questions and get personalized plan recommendations online or call 855-919-1186 (TTY 711) to speak with a licensed insurance agent at no cost.
+If you prefer to speak with a local insurance representative, you can call UCHealth’s local partner, Fidelis Consultants, at 303-562-1562.

 Colorado’s State Health Insurance Assistance Program (SHIP) is part of a national, federally-funded network offering free health benefits counseling for Medicare beneficiaries and their families.
 Call 888-696-7213 for more information.